Small Bedroom POP Design with Tiles and Ceiling Ideas

 On the other hand, if your ceiling design is simple, you can experiment more with the floor.
 The patterned finish of Fenso tiles is a great option—they bring in interest without making the space look cluttered.
 Just remember, glossy tiles work best in rooms where lighting is soft and controlled.
 In rooms with strong sunlight or bright LEDs, too much shine can feel overwhelming.

-How to Coordinate Tile Colors with POP Ceiling Designs
+How to Coordinate Tile Colors in Small Bedroom POP Design ?

 The basic rule is to not make them compete.
 A dark ceiling with bold POP patterns needs light flooring - off-white, soft beige, or cream.
 This keeps the room from feeling closed in.
 If the ceiling is clean and light, bring in deeper tones like our Copos or Supra collections.
 These anchor the space.